ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial5-hydrodynamics/README.md

 ## Scenario of this tutorial
 An approximation for $S(\vec{q}, \omega)$ was derived from the hydrodynamic equations which is based on a macroscopic theory of liquids.
-Let's run some molecular dynamics simulations to see if/when our numerical simulation based on a microscopic theory of a liquid agrees with hydrodynamics.
+Let's run some molecular dynamics simulations to see if/when our numerical simulations based on a microscopic theory of a liquid agrees with hydrodynamics.

 # Files